Environmental impact of pharmaceuticals and personal care products

-PPCPs have been detected in water bodies throughout the world.
-More research is needed to evaluate the risks of toxicity, persistence, and bioaccumulation, but the current state of research shows that personal care products impact the environment and other species, such as coral reefs and fish.
+PPCPs have been detected in waters throughout the world.
+More research is needed to evaluate the risks of toxicity, persistence, and bioaccumulation, but current research shows that personal care products affect the environment and other species, such as coral reefs and fish.
 PPCPs encompass environmental persistent pharmaceutical pollutants (EPPPs) and are one type of persistent organic pollutants.
 They are not removed in conventional sewage treatment plants but require a fourth treatment stage which not many plants have.

-In 2022, the most comprehensive study of pharmaceutical pollution of the world's rivers found that it threatens "environmental and/or human health in more than a quarter of the studied locations".
-It investigated 1,052 sampling sites along 258 rivers in 104 countries, representing the river pollution of 470 million people.
-It found that "the most contaminated sites were in low- to middle-income countries and were associated with areas with poor wastewater and waste management infrastructure and pharmaceutical manufacturing" and lists the most frequently detected and concentrated pharmaceuticals.
+In 2022, the most comprehensive study of pharmacological pollution of the world's rivers showed that it threatens "environmental and/or human health in more than a quarter of the studied locations".
+It investigated 1052 sampling sites along 258 rivers in 104 countries, representing pollution of rivers serving 470 million people.
+It showed that "the most contaminated sites were in low- to middle-income countries and were associated with areas with poor wastewater and waste management infrastructure and pharmaceutical product manufacture" and listed the most frequently detected and concentrated pharmaceutical products.